 In the City of Brussels, there are four Dutch-language community centres, several cultural partners, the Royal Flemish Theatre (KVS) and three City libraries.
-In consultation with these institutions and the Cultuurraad (Cultural Council) of the City, a local culture plan was developed for 2014-2020.
+The Horizon 2020-25 local culture plan, the Culture Platform and the Culture Council are at the centre of the local policy for Dutch-language culture.

 Gemeenschapscentrum De Markten

 GC De Markten in the centre of Brussels participates in a tolerant city through theatre, concerts, exhibitions, courses, active arts, sports, Dutch-language courses, conversation tables and a socio-artistic project each year.

 GC Nohva (Heembeek-Mutsaard) is the community centre of Neder-Over-Heembeek and the Mutsaard quarter in Laeken.
 The offer for children is a priority.

 GC Nekkersdal in Laeken wants to be an open house that focuses on cultural participation at the local level.
 One of its goals is young families through a Brede School (community school) and its after school child care (IBO).
 Nekkersdal also offers activities in the quarter and through many collaborations.

 Gemeenschapscentrum De Linde

 GC De Linde is the meeting place for young and old in Haren.
 It is committed, along with various partners in Brussels, to actively encourage the neighborhood feeling in Haren.
 There is an auditorium, suitable for smaller shows, and the centre is also the perfect venue for rehearsals and tryouts.

 The other Dutch-language cultural partners of the City of Brussels are:

 The KVS, the first Flemish Theatre in Brussels, was created in the 19th century.
 Today it presents itself as the theatre of a diverse city with an eye for the world, and it is the place to be for contemporary theatre, dance and music that has a resonance far beyond Brussels!